 Two Consecutive IDIQ Contracts with Coronado National Forest for Invasive Weed Treatment, Region 3 Forest Service

-EnviroSystems holds the second of two five-year IDIQ contracts with the Coronado National Forest for the identification and treatment of invasive plant species using integrated pest management methods.
-Since 2011, EnviroSystems has been conducting herbicide applications of several hundred acres in canyons on the western slopes of the Santa Catalina Mountains and the Nogalas Ranger District.
+EnviroSystems holds the second of two 5-year IDIQ contract with the Coronado National Forest for the identification and treatment of invasive plant species using integrated pest management methods.
+EnviroSystems has conducted herbicide applications on thousands of acres in canyons on the western slopes of the Santa Catalina Mountains.
 The primary target species for the Coronado National Forest are buffelgrass, fountain grass, and Johnsongrass.
+Much of the work is in the Santa Catalina Mountains withing Pusch Ridge Wilderness characterized by steep slopes and deep canyons.
+Treatment areas are accessible by foot only so EnviroSystems coordinates with a local helicopter service to transport herbicides into the project area to reduce labor necessary for treatments.

 Tonto National Forest for Integrated Treatment of Invasive Weeds